The cost-effective way to stabilise housing affordability across the whole of Britain

 The planning system should be tilted away from its excessively stringent development control method and instead be moved towards a new, open and locally focused, rules-based zoning system, based on ‘types of user’.

-I am saying towns and their associated hinterlands should zone all existing and future housing within their administration into the following specific categories:
+I am saying towns and their associated hinterlands should zone all existing and future housing within their administrative areas into the following specific categories and document these within the current Neighbourhood Development Plans (NDPs).
+These criteria should all be enshrined within new and upgraded Neighbourhood Development Plans lasting at least for five years at a time.

 Owner occupation: (by those working locally or retired)